 Instructions

-- Remove from heat and add the fried cauliflower very gently.
-Toss well so that the florets are evenly coated.
-Dont stir too much with spoon at this point, else cauliflower will break.
-Garnish with chopped green scallions & serve immediately.
+- To the cooled manchurian sauce, add the fried cauliflower, chopped green onions and cilantro.
+Using a spatula, very gently toss well so that the florets are evenly coated in sauce.
+Don't stir too much else cauliflower will start breaking.
+Garnish with more chopped green scallions & cilantro.
+Serve immediately.

 sybaritica